- Year of entry 2022

-The General Data Protection Regulation (The GDPR) is the new data protection regulation for Europe.
-Its introduction gives citizens more control and choice over the use of their data.
-All organisations processing personal data must comply with the GDPR.
-This course will cover what rights someone has, the legal basis an organisation will use to process personal data, pseudo-anonymization, Data Protection Impact Assessments, special category data and privacy by design and by default.
+This course is designed for anyone who is interested in learning about the General Data Protection Regulation (GDPR) Act.
+It will cover what rights someone has, the legal basis an organisation will use to process personal data, pseudo-anonymisation, Data Protection Impact Assessments, special category data and privacy by design and by default.

-The idea of privacy by design and by default marries the other aspect of the course that of security and ethical hacking, this hands-on element is predominantly led by the coverage of tools, techniques and systems that allow penetration testing to be carried out on computer systems and networks.
-Applying the understanding of the security that is required to understand hacking will enable the student to relate this to the GDPR.
+- Study security systems and ethical hacking in a hands-on way, predominantly led by the coverage of tools, techniques and systems that allow penetration testing to be carried out on computer systems and networks.
+Applying the understanding of the security that is required to understand hacking will enable the student to relate this back to the GDPR.

-The course is designed and delivered by Dr Nigel Houlden, prior to returning to Glyndwr University Dr Houlden was the Head of Technology Policy for the Information Commissioners Office (The ICO).
-During his time at the ICO he helped shape the understanding of the GDPR, in particular, its use and application to technology.
+- The course is designed and delivered by Dr Nigel Houlden, the former Head of Technology Policy for the Information Commissioners Office (The ICO).
+During his time at the ICO, he helped to shape the understanding of the GDPR, particularly in its use and application to technology.

 What you will study

 Topics which will be covered on the course include:

 - Principles and processing